-Under Alternative 1 (No Action), current management of Atlantic cobia, which includes ACLs, AMs, and other measures, would continue in federal waters through the CMP FMP (Table 4.1.1.3).
-Further, under Alternative 1 (No Action), the Atlantic States Marine Fisheries Commission (ASMFC) would manage Atlantic cobia in state waters through its Interstate FMP.
-Federal regulations for commercial harvest of Atlantic cobia in the EEZ from Georgia through New York, include a minimum size limit of 33 inches fork length (FL) and a possession limit of two fish per person per day or six fish per vessel per day, whichever is more restrictive.
+Under Alternative 1 (No Action), current management of Atlantic cobia, which includes ACLs, AMs, and other measures, would continue in federal waters through the Fishery Management Plan (FMP) for Coastal Migratory Pelagic (CMP) Resources of the Gulf of Mexico and Atlantic Region (CMP FMP) (Table 4.1.1.3).
+Further, under Alternative 1 (No Action), the Atlantic States Marine Fisheries Commission (ASMFC) would manage Atlantic cobia in state waters through its Interstate FMP for Atlantic Migratory Group of Cobia (Interstate FMP).
+Federal regulations for commercial harvest of Atlantic cobia in the exclusive economic zone (EEZ) from Georgia through New York include a minimum size limit of 33 inches fork length (FL) and a possession limit of two fish per person per day or six fish per vessel per day, whichever is more restrictive.
 Federal regulations for recreational harvest of Atlantic cobia in the EEZ include a minimum size limit of 36 inches FL and a trip limit of one fish per person per day or six fish per vessel per day, whichever is more restrictive.
-The current AM is to reduce the length of the following recreational season by the amount necessary to ensure recreational landings achieve the recreational annual catch target, but do not exceed the recreational ACL of 620,000 pounds.
+The current AM states that if the ACL is exceeded in a given year, then in the following year, the length of the recreational season will be reduced by the amount necessary to ensure recreational landings achieve the recreational annual catch target, but do not exceed the recreational ACL of 620,000 pounds.
 The recreational fishing year begins January 1.
-State regulations would be based on the ASMFC's Interstate FMP and state implementation plans (Table 4.1.1.4).